Prognosis & Survival Rates for Bladder Cancer

 The National Cancer Institute estimates the average 5-year survival rate for anyone who has bladder cancer, of any stage, to be 77 percent.
 This means that 3 out of 4 people diagnosed with bladder cancer will still alive after 5 years.3

-Bladder cancer survival rates by stage
+Bladder cancer stages and survival rates

 Cancer survival rates are also categorized according to the stage of the cancer when it was diagnosed.
 The stage of cancer generally refers to how far it has progressed, and whether it has spread to other parts of the body.
 For bladder cancer, the 5-year survival rate for people with:2,3